 Resilience: The Spirit of ResistanceOct 14, 2022

-On this episode of Resilience: The Wartime Incarceration of Japanese Americans, we are continuing our exploration of camp life.
-Through it all, many incarcerated found ways to add beauty and joy into their long days and nights.
+Through the long days of camp life, many incarcerated found ways to add beauty and joy into their long days and nights.
 They cultivated the dusty land around them, practiced their crafts, and created a sense of community and belonging.
 Though they never should have had to, incarcerated Japanese Americans showed strength and resilience from behind fences made of barbed wire.
 We will hear again from Professor Lorraine Bannai as well as from the book Silver Like Dust by author Kimi Cunningham Grant.

 Links to Full Episode: